-But what about the other sections?
-Well, to extract the parts on the right, you need to nest multiple RIGHT functions to grab the section of text up until that first “;” symbol, and perform the LEFT function on it again.
-Here’s what that looks like to extract the street number part of the address.
+To extract the parts on the right, you need to nest multiple RIGHT functions to grab the section of text up until that first “;” symbol, and perform the LEFT function on it again.
+Here’s what that looks like for extracting the street number part of the address.

 It looks crazy, but it’s not hard to piece together.
 All I did is took this function:

-And inserted it into every place in the LEFT function above where there’s an “A2″.
-This correctly extracts the second section of the string.
+And inserted it into every place in the LEFT function above where there’s an “A2”.

 Then you take THAT formula, and place it into the original LEFT formula wherever there’s an “A2”.

-That formula correctly extracts “Portland, ME 04076″ out of the original string.
+That formula correctly extracts “Portland, ME 04076” out of the original string.

-To extract the next section, repeat the above process all over again.
-Your formulas can get really loopy, but all you’re doing is cutting and pasting long formulas into itself, make long nests that work really well!
+Your Excel formulas can get really loopy, but all you’re doing is cutting and pasting long formulas into itself, make long nests that actually work.

 Yes, this meets the requirement for “crazy”.
 But let’s be honest, there is a much simpler way to accomplish the same thing with one function.